 The whole detox program is actually very well planned as a holistic approach towards balanced wellness of body and mind.
 A normal day starts at 6:00 AM with a long walk (more a sprint!) on the beach or through the island, then breakfast—a glass of carrot and ginger juice—followed by 1 hour of yoga.
 In the afternoon, we would go to the gym, sauna and masseuse (some days, the gym was replaced with various other outdoor activities… turned almost into a boot camp).

 In the evenings, we would always relax at the beach and enjoy the sunset.
-Dinner was invariably at 6:00 PM—a micro biotic vegetable soup—and combined with the large amounts of teas/water and extra nutrients we were given throughout the day.
+Dinner was invariably at 6:00 PM—a micro biotic vegetable soup—and combined with the large amounts of teas/water and extra nutrients we consumed regularly throughout the day.

 Every day was full of exercise, yoga, sauna and massages, but somehow, the best thing about all of this, I didn’t feel the slightest bit tired, even despite the very low calorie intake.
 I felt incredibly energetic, happy and inspired, ready to get back to reality and make better decisions on the way I live, how to spend my time, with whom to spend my time, and the food choices I make… a total cleansing; and it feels wonderful!

 Those who want to know more about this retreat can leave a comment and I’ll share the details.
 The retreat takes only 12 people at a time; each program is tailored individually, so it doesn’t fit big groups.
 It’s simple; it’s not luxurious, but it does bring out the best in people, providing firm ground to stand on.
 From time to time, we all need to a different perspective on life; such a retreat could do that for you, so I recommend giving it a try.